 Step 3: Creating a Stable Layer

-While you’ll work on a layer in photoshop then you can use the layer name, Because of this reason your productivity will be awesome and Giving a layer name is a wonderful idea.
+While working on a layer in photoshop, you can use the layer name.
+Because of this, your productivity will be awesome, and Giving a layer name is a beautiful idea.

-- To select the subject you need to click on the quick selection tool.
+- To select the subject, click on the quick selection tool.

-- Your result won’t be perfect unless your subject is very clear.
+- Your result will be perfect if your subject is clear.
 You should use other tools to refine the edges.

-- Auto-selection tools can’t do a complete job always.
-Then you can use the selection tool for making a better edge of your subject.
+- Auto-selection tools can only do a complete job sometimes.
+Then you can use the selection tool to make a better edge on your subject.

-- You need to do some work when the edges of the subject don’t separate from the images’ background.
+- You need to do some work when the subject’ssubject’s edges don’tdon’t separate from the image’simage’s background.

 - Then you can use the refine edge brush from the left tool panel, which is on the left side of your photoshop interface.

 - When you select the overlay or on white, you can see the impact of this brush.
-If you want to know the brush effect, select on white or overlay, then you will find/get this option in the view panel.
+If you want to know the brush effect, choose white or overlay, then you will find/get this option in the view panel.

-- Here is an example, 50% opacity of overlay option from the view panel.
-You may not have to do much work if you will choose a clear define edges photo.
+- An example is the view panel’s 50% opacity of the overlay option.
+You may only have to do a little work if you choose a clear, defined edges photo.

 - Then what will you do?
 Zoom your subject 100%.

-- When you are working on the edges in a clockwise direction, be sure you cover your silhouette.
+- When working on the edges in a clockwise direction, cover your silhouette.

-- [ and ] key will help you to control the size of the brush.
+- [ and ] key will help you control the brush size.

-- Moreover, You can control the effect by using the Radius, smooth, Feather, and contrast slider.
+- Moreover, You can control the effect using the Radius, smooth, Feather, and contrast sliders.

 - You will find a better balance for the particular areas of your images.
-Depending on the details of your photos, it will be varied.
+Depending on the details of your photos, they will be varied.

 If you notice the picture, she has hair, which is the most challenging area to edit.
-You need to adjust the opacity of overlay that you can see the Variation of the printed picture.
+You need to adjust the opacity to see the Variation in the printed photo.

 While you are happy that you have cleaned up your selection, turn the view to white and black, and You can see the outlines look like that.

-If you don’t notice the further changes, select the layer mask, and click the OK button.
+If you don’tdon’t notice further changes, select the layer mask, and click the OK button.